robertorcosta/azure-docs.pt-br/articles/hdinsight/hadoop/apache-hadoop-use-hive-beeline.md

 ## <a id="prereq"></a>Pré-requisitos

-* Um cluster Hadoop no HDInsight.
+* A Hadoop cluster on HDInsight.
 Consulte [Introdução ao HDInsight no Linux](./apache-hadoop-linux-tutorial-get-started.md).

-* Observe o [esquema de URI](../hdinsight-hadoop-linux-information.md#URI-and-scheme) para o armazenamento primário do seu cluster.
-Por exemplo, `wasb://` para o armazenamento do Azure, `abfs://` para Azure Data Lake Storage Gen2 ou `adl://` para Azure Data Lake Storage Gen1.
-Se a transferência segura estiver habilitada para o armazenamento do Azure, o URI será `wasbs://`.
-Para obter mais informações, consulte [transferência segura](../../storage/common/storage-require-secure-transfer.md).
+* Notice the [URI scheme](../hdinsight-hadoop-linux-information.md#URI-and-scheme) for your cluster's primary storage.
+For example,  `wasb://` for Azure Storage, `abfs://` for Azure Data Lake Storage Gen2, or `adl://` for Azure Data Lake Storage Gen1.
+If secure transfer is enabled for Azure Storage, the URI is `wasbs://`.
+For more information, see [secure transfer](../../storage/common/storage-require-secure-transfer.md).

-* Opção 1: um cliente SSH.
+* Option 1: An SSH client.
 Para saber mais, confira [Conectar-se ao HDInsight (Apache Hadoop) usando SSH](../hdinsight-hadoop-linux-use-ssh-unix.md).
-A maioria das etapas neste documento pressupõe que você esteja usando o beeline de uma sessão SSH para o cluster.
+Most of the steps in this document assume that you're using Beeline from an SSH session to the cluster.

-* Opção 2: um cliente beeline local.
+* Option 2:  A local Beeline client.

 ## <a id="beeline"></a>Executar um trabalho do Hive

-Este exemplo se baseia no uso do cliente beeline de uma conexão SSH.
+This example is based on using the Beeline client from an SSH connection.

-1. Abra uma conexão SSH para o cluster com o código a seguir.
+1. Open an SSH connection to the cluster with the code below.
 Substitua `sshuser` pelo usuário do SSH do cluster e substitua `CLUSTERNAME` pelo nome do cluster.
-Quando solicitado, insira a senha para a conta de usuário SSH.
+When prompted, enter the password for the SSH user account.

     ```cmd
     ssh sshuser@CLUSTERNAME-ssh.azurehdinsight.net
     ```

-2. Conecte-se ao HiveServer2 com o cliente do beeline de sua sessão SSH aberta inserindo o seguinte comando:
+2. Connect to HiveServer2 with your Beeline client from your open SSH session by entering the following command:

     ```bash
     beeline -u 'jdbc:hive2://headnodehost:10001/;transportMode=http'